Click here for an overview of the Coordinators of the departments.

 3 years

-You can apply for acceptance and enrollment at any time.
-Please note the information on admission and enrollment as well as our dates and deadlines.
+You can apply for admission and enrollment at any time.
+Please refer to the information on admission and enrollment as well as our schedule of dates and deadlines.

 If you have any questions, please contact Dr. Gregor Rehmer (gregor.rehmer@pknrw.de).

-The doctoral program focuses on the availability, sustainable use, and provision of resources with particular emphasis on the interface between technical potentials and ecological, economic and social requirements and compatibility.
+The doctoral program focuses on the availability, sustainable use, and management of resources, with particular attention to the interface between technical possibilities and ecological, economic, and social requirements and constraints.

-Doctoral candidates with a degree in science, engineering, social sciences or economics aligned with the thematic focus of the program.
+Doctoral candidates with a degree in natural sciences, engineering, social sciences, or economics, who are pursuing doctoral projects related to the topics and research questions of the program.

 Dr.-Ing.